EV-soft/Clever-Html-Engine/README.md

 # php2html.lib = Clever-Html-Engine
 The fast track to a good web application.

-php2html.lib.php is a PHP library of functions that generates HTML pages and elements.
+php2html.lib.php is a PHP library with functions that generates HTML pages and elements.

 If you program html output in php, you can use this library's routines to generate the html code.